-Along the Rio de La Plata we find one of the most exclusive and gastronomic neighborhoods Buenos Aires.
+Along the Rio de La Plata, we find one of the most exclusive and gastronomic neighborhoods of Buenos Aires.

 Puerto Madero is an old port built so that large ships could reach the City.
-In 1882, the city government hired Eduardo Madero for the construction of of this new port.
+In 1882, the city government hired Eduardo Madero to construct this new port.

 Only ten years then, with the increase in the size of the ships, Puerto Madero was disused and fell into a great state of decline.
-Years later, it began with the rehabilitation of the area to turn it into the wonderful space that is today.
+Then, years later, it began with the rehabilitation of the area to turn it into a wonderful space today.

-This activity has to be booked in advance, paid by card before starting and it could be canceled for rains (you are notified by email)
+This activity has to be booked in advance, and paid by card before starting, and it could be canceled for rain (you are notified by email)

 How to do tours in Buenos Aires

-To make the excursions in Buenos Aires, you have to enter this website and here you will find a huge amount of excursions and guided tours of the city.
-You have to make the reservation in advance and payment is made at the time of the tour. .
+To make the excursions in Buenos Aires, you have to enter this website, and here you will find a huge amount of excursions and guided tours of the city.
+You may have to make the reservation in advance.

-Another thing to keep in mind is that visits on foot or by bike are canceled if it rains.
+Another thing to remember is that visits on foot or by bike are canceled if it rains.